I've felt comfortable and have built trust with them. They work hard and it shows. I am super thankful to have worked with them.

 First, remember that you, the adult, are setting the example, and you should avoid dangerous driving behaviors since your teenager may copy your bad habits.
 Be sure that you, yourself, are being a safe and respectful driver, and never text while driving, speed, ignore traffic signals or drive aggressively.
 These habits can be transferred to your teen driver who has far less experience than you do.

 Secondly, there are apps you can download that can disable the cellphone while your son or daughter is driving.
 This is recommended.
 If the phone rings or signals a text, many teenagers (and adults) will compulsively pick it up.
-An app can prevent the phone from ringing or signaling that there is a new text, while letting the caller or sender know that the recipient is unavailable.
+An app can prevent the phone from ringing or signaling that there is a new text while letting the caller or sender know that the recipient is unavailable.

 Third, make sure your teen driver attends a reputable driving school rather than the least expensive – it can make a critical difference.

-Graduated Licensing: What R.I.
-Lawmakers Are Doing to Help Keep Teens Safer
+Graduated Licensing: What R.i.
+Lawmakers Are Doing To Help Keep Teens Safer

 The first stage is a learner’s permit that allows teens to drive under supervision for a minimum of six months.
 They are required to complete 50 hours of supervised driving, including 10 hours of nighttime driving.